Reducing biofouling build-up on non-trading vessels

 - slipping or drydocking vessels before relocation to thoroughly clean to remove biofouling and to repair/replace the antifouling coating

-- conducting an in-water inspection and where necessary, removing the vessel from the water to be cleaned or completing an in-water clean (noting restrictions that apply to in-water cleaning in Australia).
+- conducting an in-water inspection and where necessary, removing the vessel from the water to be cleaned or completing an in-water clean (noting the latest guidance for in-water cleaning in Australia)

 - inspecting internal seawater systems, cleaning strainer boxes and dosing or flushing of these systems